 Depending on your circumstances, you may be eligible for free dental treatment.

-you’re under 18, or under 19 and in full-time education
+You’re under 18, or under 19 and in full-time education.

-you’re pregnant or have had a baby in the last 12 months
+You’re pregnant or have had a baby in the last 12 months.

-you receive a valid war pension and need treatment for your war disability
+You receive a valid war pension and need treatment for your war disability.

-you’re an NHS hospital inpatient and the treatment is carried out by a hospital dentist
+You’re an NHS hospital inpatient and the treatment is carried out by a hospital dentist.

-your weekly income is low enough (see details of the Low Income Scheme)
+Your weekly income is low enough (see details of the Low Income Scheme).

-you’re included in an award of: Income Support; the guarantee element of Pension Credit; income-based Jobseeker’s Allowance; income-related Employment and Support Allowance; or are entitled to, or named on, a valid NHS tax exemption certificate.
+You’re included in an award of: Income Support; the guarantee element of Pension Credit; income-based Jobseeker’s Allowance; income-related Employment and Support Allowance; or Universal Credit.

 You’ll need to show your dentist proof that you qualify, for example the letter showing which benefits you receive.